 Please refer to the Tuition Fee and Debt Remission Policy for further information.

-Applications are only considered after an appointment with a Finance and Immigration Adviser.
+Applications are only considered after contacting a Funds and Finance Adviser.

 This fund is used to make awards to EU and international students who have experienced substantial and unforeseen financial hardship since the start of the academic year.

 The limited size of the fund means that students in even the most severe hardship are unlikely to receive more than £1,000.
-Applications can only be considered after an appointment with a Finance and Immigration Adviser.
+Applications can only be considered after contacting a Funds and Finance Adviser.

 Short-term loan scheme